 On the other hand, there are several non-algorithmic stablecoins, such as Tether (UDST), USD Coin (USDC), and Paxos (PAX).
-The main difference is that non-algorithmic stablecoins have a centralized company behind them to incentivize their US dollar peg.
+The main difference is that non-algorithmic stablecoins have a centralized company to incentivize their US dollar peg.

 However, since July 2020, DAI has consistently being traded above its peg on several exchanges.
 Although prices still around just one to three cents above the US dollar mark, a series of monetary policy changes made by MakerDao was understood as a warning for the whole community.

 Following the current yield farming frenzy, the demand for DAI amid the crypto industry reaches all-time highs.
 Some analysts pointed out that, in case DAI implodes, DeFi will suffer a devastating blow that will harm years of progress.